comp110-lytle/comp110/site/exercises/river-sim.md

 4. If you do not see the `ex08` directory, try once more but selecting `"Pull From"` and select `origin` in step 2.

 ### Troubleshooting
-If you're having trouble pulling, try these:
+If you're having trouble pulling, try:

-* Try running `git config pull.rebase true` in your terminal and pull again!

 * In your Visual Studio command center, select `Pull From...` -> `Upstream` -> `Upstream/Head`